AnalysisBotsPlatform/platform/README.md

 ```shell
 go run main.go
 ```
-and an instance of the platform should be reachable on port 8080.
+and an instance of the platform should be reachable on port `APP_PORT`.

-Try it out by visiting [http://localhost:8080](http://localhost:8080) with your web browser if you run the platform on your local machine or by visiting the URL you used during the installation.
+Try it out by visiting `http://localhost:$APP_PORT` with your web browser if you run the platform on your local machine or by visiting the URL you used during the installation.
 Congratulations, you successfully installed and started your own instance of the Analysis Bots Platform for GitHub!

 # FAQ